BenjaminPlanterose/JRC_seeker/README.md

 3    E1    0.0006        0.0001       ND
 ```

-## Getting started
+## How to run on your own data?

-Now that you have JRC_seeker and its dependencies installed, you are ready to roll!
-To run with using JRC_seeker, there are three main steps to follow.
+Please make sure that you have succesfully installed all dependencies and run the example on the ```test_data```.
+To run JRC_seeker on your own data, follow the next steps:

 1. **Prepare input files** - Get your data ready for analysis and prepare input files in required formats.
 2. **Edit the configuration file** - Adjust settings in the ```config.json``` file to suit your analysis needs.
 3. **Run JRC_seeker** - Run the snakemake pipeline.

-### Prepare input files
+### 1. Prepare input files
 To use JRC_seeker, the following files are required:
 1. BAM file
 2. Reference Genome